Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

 \subsection{Tilted static spin stripes}

 To begin, a proper interpretation of the neutron scattering data requires a careful understanding of the structural twinning in our LSCO single crystal sample.
-As depicted in Fig.~\ref{fig:1}(b), the orthorhombic distortion leads to four possible twin domains \cite{Braden1992}.
-From the precise characterization of nuclear Bragg peaks (see Supplementary Fig.~1 \cite{[See Supplemental Material at ][{ for more details, which includes Refs.~[60–62].}]SI}), we find that our sample has all four domains with similar populations and the orthorhombicity is $0.38(2)^{\circ}$ (calculated as $\frac{b_{o}-a_{o}}{a_{o}}$, where $a_o$ and $b_o$ are in-plane lattice parameters in orthorhombic notation).
+As depicted in Fig.~\ref{fig:1}\textbf{b}, the orthorhombic distortion leads to four possible structural twin domains \cite{Braden1992}.
+From the precise characterization of nuclear Bragg peaks (see Supplementary Note 1, Supplementary Fig.~1, and Supplementary Tab.~1), we find that our sample has all four domains with similar populations and the orthorhombicity is $0.38(2)^{\circ}$ (calculated as $\frac{b_{\rm o}-a_{\rm o}}{a_{\rm o}}$, where $a_{\rm o}$ and $b_{\rm o}$ are in-plane lattice parameters in orthorhombic notation).

-We start with the elastic magnetic scattering of the SDW order near the antiferromagnetic (AF) zone center of [0.5,0.5,0].
-A quartet of SDW peaks can be observed here due to the existence of two magnetic domains with stripe directions perpendicular to each other.
-Figure~\ref{fig:1}(d) shows representative scans along the tetragonal $H$ or $K$ directions.
-A clear shift at each pair of peaks is observed, corresponding to a \textit{Y}-shift angle of $3.0(2)^{\circ}$, consistent with previous reports \cite{Kimura2000}.
-However, a striking observation is the presence of only a single peak in each scan, in contrast to the predicted pattern in Fig.~\ref{fig:1}(c) based on the the four observed structural twin domains.
-Further inspection \cite{SI} indicates that the observed peaks can only originate from the orange and green structural domains, both of which have the shorter orthorhombic $\vec{a}_{o}$ axis nearly aligned with [0.5,0.5,0].
-The in-plane correlation length is determined to be $123(7)$~\AA{} \cite{SI}.
+We start with the elastic magnetic scattering of the \gls*{SDW} order near the antiferromagnetic zone center of (0.5,0.5,0).
+A quartet of \gls*{SDW} peaks can be observed here due to the existence of two magnetic domains (different from the structural twin domains above) with stripe directions perpendicular to each other.
+Figure~\ref{fig:1}\textbf{d} shows representative scans along the tetragonal $H$ or $K$ directions.
+The two magnetic domains have roughly the same populations, indicated by the similar intensities between the two pairs of peaks (e.g., peak A vs. C, or peak B vs. D).
+Within each pair of peaks, a clear shift is observed, corresponding to a \textit{Y}-shift angle of $3.0(2)^{\circ}$, consistent with previous reports \cite{Kimura2000}.
+However, a mystery observation is the presence of only a single peak in each scan, in contrast to the predicted pattern in Fig.~\ref{fig:1}\textbf{c} based on the existence of four equally-populated structural twin domains.
+Further inspection (see Supplementary Note 2) indicates that the observed peaks can only originate from the orange and green structural domains, both of which have the shorter orthorhombic $\mathbf{a}_{\rm o}$ axis nearly aligned with (0.5,0.5,0).
+The in-plane correlation length is determined to be $123(7)$~\AA{} (see Supplementary Fig.~2 and Supplementary Tab.~2).